zajitschek/metaanalysis/chapters/chapter2.md

  * R package *[litsearchR](https://elizagrames.github.io/litsearchr/)* (which I haven't tested yet myself)

-**It seems that the question "What is the evidence for terminal investment happening?" is too general and too broad in scope.
-Let's try to narrow it down and focus on either *terminal investment in reproduction*, or *terminal investment under immune challenge* (notice the difference between effects *in* reproduction and effects *of* immune challenge*.**
+**It seems that the question "What is the evidence for terminal investment?" is too general and too broad in scope.
+Let's try to narrow it down and focus on either *terminal investment in reproduction*, or *terminal investment under immune challenge* (notice the difference between effects *in* reproduction and effects *of* immune challenge.**
 <br>
 <br>